alowhit/alowhit.github.io/content/posts/setup-hugo-with-blowfish-to-github-page/index.md

 #### Create a Workflow

 Create an empty folder named `.github/workflows` in your directory, then name this file`gh-pages.yml`.
 You can see in the code below:
-After you push the relevant data to`main`, the workflow will automatically create `build-deploy`, and finally set up the web content on `gh-pages`.

 ```yaml
 # .github/workflows/gh-pages.yml